 Our innovative hydraulic pressure testing project explained

-Impact Solutions have been exploring innovations in hydrogen storage systems working with a team of leading UK experts spanning the entire UK supply chain.
+Impact Solutions has been exploring innovations in hydrogen storage systems working with a team of leading UK experts spanning the entire UK supply chain.
 The project has involved the development of bespoke testing capabilities, housed at our state-of-the-art laboratory testing facility in Livingston, Scotland, capable of testing novel hydrogen tanks upto 2800 bar using hydraulic pressure testing.

 This innovative work, supported by APC and IUK, is set to enhance the hydrogen transport market.
 The focus is specifically on improving the performance of hydrogen storage tanks on buses and how they are made.
 Traditionally manufactured using a gas-fired furnace, this process involves heating a tank-shaped mould, continuously rotating it to coat the interior with the required polymer.
 Once cooled, the tank is encased in a robust material to withstand the high pressures that the hydrogen will be stored in.